gloomDev/pqiv-overlay/README.markdown

 optional if you only want gdk-pixbuf support and will auto-determine which backends to build if invoked without parameters.

-If you'd like to compile pqiv-overlay manually, you'll need
+If you'd like to compile manually, you'll need

  * gtk+ 3.0 *or* gtk+ 2.6
  * gdk-pixbuf 2.2 (included in gtk+)